-C. Child restraint devices
+D. Child restraint devices

-An infant occupying a seat must be placed in an approved child restraint device.
-The use of an approved child restraint device is optional for children age 2 and up.
-Child restraint devices are not permitted in the Signature / Business suite at any time.
+- (1) An infant occupying a seat must be placed in an approved child restraint device.
+The use of an approved child restraint device is optional for minors age 2 and up but is recommended until the age of 8. - (2) Exception: Notwithstanding the above, child restraint devices are not permitted in Signature Class cabin pods at any time and infants must be lap-held.